purseclab/ScopeVerif/README.md

 # ScopeVerif
 This repository contains the source code for the paper "*ScopeVerif: Analyzing the Security of Android’s Scoped Storage via Differential Analysis*", which is used to verify the security properties of Android's storage.
+This work has uncovered nine previously unknown issues, including a high-severity vulnerability now tracked as ``CVE-2025-22439``.

 # Quick Start
 1. Ensure adb is in the PATH.